-Our Lady of the Assumption, Warwick Street, has four altars where the ceremonies of Mass can be rehearsed.
-Traditional Low Mass is celebrated on Saturdays at 12 noon by the Parish Priest, Fr Mark Elliot Smith.
 There will be at least two and usually more experienced Masters of Ceremonies to instruct servers wishing to learn.

 Servers of all ages are welcome.
 Those under 16 must be accompanied by a parent or guardian, or an adult deputed by them and known to the server.

 Booking is required, so the organisers have an accurate idea of numbers attending and what they wish to learn; there is no fee.
 To book, email firstname.lastname@example.org

 Saturdays in St James's Roman Catholic Church (please meet in the basement)

 Nearest Tube Station: Bond Street (Central and Jubilee Lines) 7 min walk.
 Also walkable from Baker Street and Oxford Circus stations.